zenika-open-source/promote-open-source-project/README.md

 - ❗ Do not let issues open without answer

-- 🙏 Do not hesitate to ask for help
+- 🙏 Invite users to contribute

 - 🏆 Reward contributors